CubeAPM

 Conclusion

 Choosing PostgreSQL monitoring tools is hard because pricing explodes with data growth, query-level visibility varies wildly, and many platforms don’t correlate DB signals with app and infrastructure context.
-Teams need real diagnostics—pg_stat_statements, replication lag, autovacuum health—without vendor lock-in or surprise overages.
+Teams need real diagnostics, pg_stat_statements, replication lag, autovacuum health, without vendor lock-in or surprise overages.

 CubeAPM solves this by unifying metrics, logs, traces, and events for PostgreSQL in one place, with OpenTelemetry-native ingest, deep query insights, and no extra charges for infrastructure or data transfer.
-You get affordable, reliable observability that scales with your workload.